Kavinraj255/HR-Attrition-Project-Python/README.md

-HR Employee Attrition Analysis – Logistic Regression
+📊 HR Employee Attrition Analysis – Logistic Regression

 📁 Project Overview
-This project focuses on predicting employee attrition (whether an employee will leave the company) using Logistic Regression.
+This project focuses on predicting employee attrition (whether an employee will leave the company) using logistic regression.
 It uses the publicly available HR-Employee-Attrition dataset and applies data preprocessing, modeling, and various visualizations to understand and explain patterns behind attrition.

-Objectives
+🧠 Objectives
 Predict employee attrition using Logistic Regression

 Identify key features contributing to attrition

-Visualize attrition trends and correlations
+Visualize attrition trends and correlations in the dataset

-Evaluate model performance with metrics and charts
+Evaluate model performance with metrics and plots

- Technologies & Libraries Used
+🔧 Technologies & Libraries Used
 Python

 Pandas, NumPy

 Scikit-learn (LogisticRegression, train_test_split, etc.)

-Seaborn, Matplotlib for visualizations
+Seaborn & Matplotlib for visualizations

-🛠Features Implemented
+🛠 Features Implemented
 Data Preprocessing

 Converted categorical variables using One-Hot Encoding

 Dropped irrelevant columns like EmployeeNumber, Over18, etc.

-Scaled data using StandardScaler
+Handled scaling using StandardScaler

 Modeling

-Applied Logistic Regression to predict attrition
+Applied Logistic Regression to predict the Attrition column

 Used train-test split for evaluation